awslabs/amazon-redshift-utils/src/SnapshotManager/README.md

 The supplied configuration file must include:

+* `namespace` A unique namespace for the backup schedule that will be used to identify the snapshots created
-* `clusterIdentifier` The name of your cluster, excluding `<region>.amazonaws.com`
+* `targetResource` The name of your Redshift Cluster, excluding `<region>.amazonaws.com`
 * `region` The region where your Redshift Cluster resides
-* `namespace` A unique namespace for the backup schedule that will be used to identify the snapshots created
 * `snapshotIntervalHours` The Recovery Point Objective that is used to ensure you take snapshots on the specified interval
 * `snapshotRetentionDays` How long snapshots should be retained before being deleted.
 Manual snapshots (which can be restored into new clusters) will be kept forever by default.
+This is an optional parameter, and when omitted all snapshots will be retained.

 ```
 {
+	"namespace": "my-every-2-hour-schedule",
-	"clusterIdentifier": "my-redshift-cluster",
+	"targetResource": "my-redshift-cluster",
 	"region": "us-east-1",
-	"namespace": "my-every-2-hour-schedule",
 	"snapshotIntervalHours": 2,
 	"snapshotRetentionDays": 7
 }